 (Using this as a landing page for anyone looking for remote therapy.
 To learn more about my general thoughts on therapy topics, please check out my blog posts)

-I work as a licensed Marriage and Family Therapist who works primarily with systemic and existential models.
+I work as a licensed Marriage and Family Therapist, primarily through systemic and existential models.
 My private practice involves remote therapy, and I’m open to new clients at this time.

 No matter what modality a therapist uses, the two most important things required for growth in therapy are that 1) the client wants to change, and 2) the client trusts and feels comfortable with their therapist.
 I assume that every client I see wants to change, and so I focus on ensuring that I’m the kind of therapist they need: empathetic, curious, non-judgmental, and knowledgeable of the best practices for whatever challenges they’re struggling with.

 I believe the goal of therapy should always be to give the client tools and understanding they need to figure out not just how to overcome their current challenges, but also others they may encounter in life.
-To that end, therapy is a place for open exploration and learning of what can be done differently to achieve goals that will lead them to not just be happier now, but flourish throughout their life.
+To that end, therapy is a place for open exploration and learning what can be done differently to achieve goals that will lead not just to happiness now, but flourishing throughout life.

 I’ve assisted clients going through everything from divorce to grief to addiction to depression, and have the most experience and knowledge with interpersonal and relationship difficulties, as well as self-insight and self-esteem.
 Among other things, I’m happy to teach meditation and Focusing to any clients who believe it might be helpful to them.